 To file a successful nut allergy compensation claim, you must be able to prove that:

-- Your allergic reaction was caused by the food or drink you bought or consumed at the defendant’s establishment and not by something you ate or drank at home.
+- Your allergic reaction was caused by the food or drink you bought or consumed at the defendant’s establishment.

 - There were no details of potential allergens listed on the product packaging.